The Law Office Of Michael A. Newland

 • Vandalism and other property crimes

-• Drug offenses (possession, possession with intent, paraphernalia, distribution)
+• Drug offenses (possession, possession with intent, paraphernalia and distribution)

 • Harassment, stalking and intimidation